 Good Reasons to Use Facebook:

 1. To Market Your Business or Services

 Social networking is huge!
 Most businesses and entrepreneurs can’t compete these days without using some form of social networking.
-FB is a quick way to get your skills and services know about.
+Facebook is a quick way to get your skills and services known to the world.
 It makes it relatively easy for people to read about your business offerings and to pass the information on to others who may be interested.
 It can be less of a hassle than sending email attachments, and it may also reach a wider range of people.
-However, not everyone uses facebook as their primary method for receiving communications, so it not recommended to completely replace email newsletters with facebook notifications; use both, and you will reach a wider range of people.
+However, not everyone uses facebook as their primary method for receiving communications, so it is not recommended to replace email newsletters completely with facebook notifications; use both, and you will reach a wider range of people.

 2. To Share Valuable Websites, Pages, etc…

 “Liking” or sharing something that you perceive as valuable and want to recommend to others is easy and non-invasive on facebook.
 Seeing that a trusted friend likes a web page or a video, may make you want to check it out, but it does not make you feel obligated to do so.
 Facebook gives people the freedom to ignore that kind of thing without feeling sorry for deleting an email from someone trying to share pages, photos, or videos that they like.
 “Liking” or sharing something also helps the person who’s thing you like; word of mouth, or let’s say “word of click,” is one of the best ways to grow an online or offline business.

 3. To Post Inspirational or Uplifting Content

 Facebook offers space for people to share inspiring or funny quotes, stories and videos with friends without being too spammy about it.
 Who doesn’t need a little inspiration or humor in their day?
 These can also be easily ignored if you are not in the mood for fun or inspiration.